 Additionally, electrolyte supplements like Livingood Daily Energyze are specifically designed to correct an electrolyte imbalance and promote better hydration, especially after intense sweating.†

-We want you to get the most out of your workouts and feel refreshed afterwards, which is why this effective supplement includes ingredients such as d-ribose and taurine, to support exercise performance and recovery.
-Mix this supplement with water and freeze it in an ice rack to make delicious popsicles, or pair it with a greens supplement for extra nutrients and a full-body detoxification.
+We want you to get the most out of your workouts and feel refreshed afterward, which is why this effective supplement includes ingredients such as d-ribose and taurine, to support exercise performance and recovery.† Mix this supplement with water and freeze it in an ice rack to make delicious popsicles, or pair it with a greens supplement for extra nutrients and full-body detoxification.†

 We need electrolytes in order to function at our best.
 When we experience a drop in electrolytes, we can experience fatigue, nausea, headaches, and many other (sometimes severe) adverse symptoms.